Children's Place Montessori

 processed.
 We now have a debit or credit payment option available.
 The

-payment is 1.5% of the transaction amount.
+charge for credit payment is 3% of the transaction amount.

 If your child will be absent for a month or